AILab-CVC/SEED-X/README.md

 All models, instruction tuning code and inference code are released!

 ## News
+**2024-05-21** :hugs: A new online [demo](https://arc.tencent.com/en/ai-demos/multimodal) of the general instruction-tuned model SEED-X-I is available, with faster inference speed than the demo using Zero GPU on huggingface.

 **2024-05-03** :hugs: We release **3.7M image editing data** [SEED-Data-Edit](https://huggingface.co/datasets/AILab-CVC/SEED-Data-Edit), which includes (1) Large-scale high-quality editing data produced by an **automatic pipeline**, (2) **Real-world scenario data** scraped from the internet that more accurately reflects user image editing intentions, (3) High-precision **multi-turn** editing data annotated by Photoshop experts.

 **2024-05-02** :hugs: We release the **training code** for instruction tuning from the pre-trained foundation model **SEED-X**.
 Our codebase supports (a) large-scale multi-node training with deepspeed zero-2 and zero-3, (b) highly-efficient multiple training datapipes.
 To the best of our knowledge, our SEED series is the first open-source work on training MLLM that unifies multimodal comprehension and generation.